microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     hn1adm@hdb1-0:/hana/shared/HN1/xs/bin> HDB stop
     ```

+    > **Note**: Alternatively, you could stop the instance 00 of HANA DB HN1 by running /usr/sap/HN1/HDB00/HDB stop

 1. Within the SSH session to the **hdb1-0** Azure VM, run the following to verify that the HANA instance is no longer running:

     ```sh